What's my billing period and how do the charges work?

 Your Bill Due Date is on the first page of your bill.
 We allow you approximately 14 days from the Bill Issue Date to pay your bill.

-If you’re on a subscription mobile plan, you can find your monthly charge date in the My Telstra app, under Payments.
+If you're on a subscription mobile plan, you can find your monthly charge date under 'Payments' in My Telstra.

 Rather get in touch?
 Let's get you connected